Lireien/rsschool-cv/cv.md

 **************************
 ## About me:
 I came from totally different fields of activity: veterinary and service sector \(manager in barbershop).

 And what skills did I carry with me from these activities?
 Communicative and time-management, records management and conflict resolving.

 But why am I here now?
 Because of a strong desire to explore direction with a limitless opportunity to learn and develop.
 I choose frontend because I truly enjoy when I can instantly see the result of my work.
 And, yes, I know that it sounds trivial, but it's a fact.

+So I started my way from programming school "TeachMeSkills" and successfully finished it.
+The way wasn't easy, but I think it's worth my time and efforts, because a new world open to me, is so exciting!